ioangp/chat/README.md

 # chat
-As of 24/02/2025, simply [Kjungjae's](https://kyungjae.com/projects/tcpip-group-chat-application/) groupchat client but for Windows.
+[Kjungjae's](https://kyungjae.com/projects/tcpip-group-chat-application/) groupchat client but for Windows.
 I'm planning to add more features in the near future.

 ## Compiling
 ```